 Immediately after forming a release stable branch, the patch level number for the main development branch is bumped to 99, and the snapshot number is reset.
 The snapshot number is incremented for each tagged development snapshot.
-The CVS tag for snapshots is "XORG-M\m\P\s".
+The git tag for snapshots is "xorg-server-M.m.P.s".
 When the development branch enters feature freeze, the snapshot number is bumped to 900.
 A stable branch may be created for the next full release at any time after the feature freeze.
-When it is, the branch is called "XORG-M\m-branch".
+When it is, the branch is called "server-M.m-branch".
 The snapshot number is incremented from there until the release is finalised.
 Each of these snapshots is a "release candidate".
 When the release is finalised, the minor version is incremented, the patch level is set to zero, and the snapshot number removed.

-Here's an example which shows the version number sequence for the development leading up to version 6.8:
+Here's an example which shows the version number sequence for the development leading up to version 1.8:

-The first snapshot of the pre-6.8 development branch.

-The twenty-third snapshot of the pre-6.8 development branch.

-The start of the 6.8 feature freeze.

-The third 6.8 release candidate.

-The 6.8 release.

-The first pre-6.9 development snapshot, which is the first main branch snapshot after creating the 6.8 stable branch.
+- 1.7.99.1 The first snapshot of the pre-1.8 development branch. - 1.7.99.23 The twenty-third snapshot of the pre-1.8 development branch. - 1.7.99.900 The start of the 1.8 feature freeze. - 1.7.99.903 The third 1.8 release candidate. - 1.8.0 The 1.8 release. - 1.8.99.1 The first pre-1.9 development snapshot, which is the first main branch snapshot after creating the 1.8 stable branch.